You could hear a pen drop in the room.

 We are masters at memorizing things: song lyrics, quotes, statistics, directions…whatever we set our minds to and think about sticks within us.
 We are constantly hiding away facts and lessons learned in our hearts.
 Why not faithfully, persistently, and fervently plant God’s Word deep within us?
 It is the only Word that has the ability to grow us, changes us, and make us more like Christ.
 For years I’ve made excuses to not memorize Scripture, but I am learning that the more I taste and see God’s Word as it is – holy, righteous, and perfect, my appetite is changing and I am desiring more of Him.
 I long to hide away Truth in my heart.
 And I would love for you to join me!

 This year, as a part of the Taste & See Challenge, I am going to memorize the book of James.
 As a community, let’s pursue the joyful discipline of meditating and memorizing God’s Word!
 I have created a verse memorization plan for you to follow along with each week.
 There are only 108 verses in the book of James which amounts to about 2-3 verses a week.
 You can go ahead and, if you get behind, you can slow down or catch up on your own time.
 The purpose of this is not to add another item to your to-do list, but to actively seek God’s Word and fill our minds with it!

-Below you can find all the free materials we have created for you!
+Below you can find the free plan we have created for you!